YOU ARE EXPLORING

 Department of History

-In 1958 the Department of Pharmacology was reestablished as a separate unit with Dr. James Ashmore as the chair.
-Dr. Ashmore was succeeded 18 years later by Henry R. Besch, Jr., and the department was renamed the Department of Pharmacology and Toxicology to formally recognize the leadership in toxicology by Dr. Harger and his prominent student Robert B. Forney.
+In 1958 the Department of Pharmacology was reestablished as a separate unit with James Ashmore, MD, as the chair.
+Ashmore was succeeded 18 years later by Henry R. Besch, Jr., PhD, and the department was renamed the Department of Pharmacology and Toxicology to formally recognize the leadership in toxicology by Harger and his prominent student Robert B. Forney, PhD.

-Dr. Forney was instrumental in establishing the State Department of Toxicology which was housed in the department.
-Dr. Michael R. Vasko became Chair of the Department of Pharmacology and Toxicology on July 1, 2002.
-In that same year, the Paul and Carol Stark Neuroscience Research Institute was formed with Dr. Gerry Oxford as the director and faculty member in the Department.
-In 2006 the Center for Environmental Health was formed with Dr. James Klaunig as the director.
+Forney was instrumental in establishing the State Department of Toxicology which was housed in the department.
+Michael R. Vasko, PhD, became chair of the Department of Pharmacology and Toxicology on July 1, 2002.
+In that same year, the Paul and Carol Stark Neuroscience Research Institute was formed with Gerry Oxford, PhD, as the director and faculty member in the Department.
+In 2006 the Center for Environmental Health was formed with James Klaunig, PhD, as the director.
 Both of these research centers were administratively housed in the department.

-Dr. Vasko resigned as chair of the department in 2013 and was succeeded in the interim by Dr. Theodore Cummins.
-In 2015, Bryan Yamamoto, PhD, former Chair of the Department of Neurosciences at the University of Toledo College of Medicine was recruited to IU School of Medicine as Chair of the Department of Pharmacology and Toxicology.
+Vasko resigned as chair of the department in 2013 and was succeeded in the interim by Theodore Cummins, PhD.
+In 2015, Bryan Yamamoto, PhD, former chair of the Department of Neurosciences at the University of Toledo College of Medicine was recruited to IU School of Medicine as chair of the Department of Pharmacology and Toxicology.